CS-UCR/final-project-in-the-cloud/README.md

 Differential privacy is a mathematical technique that adds a certain level of randomness to a dataset to prevent anyone from getting information from a dataset.
 This allows the final dataset to be accurate enough to garner insights into the individuals in data analysis while protecting the privacy of the individuals’ data.

-We are concerened with 3 algorithms:
+We are concerened with two algorithms:
   * Report Noisy Max
   * Histogram